THE MASSACHUSETTS RULE LIVES!

 The neighbor was undeterred, and she hired a lawyer (who undoubtedly told her she was backing the wrong horse).
 But back it she did.
 She lost in the trial and appeals courts, both of whom took pains to explain the Massachusetts Rule to her.

 “But,” we imagine she said, “the Massachusetts Rule is a doddering fossil, rejected by just about all modern thinking in our sister states’ courts!
 It should be consigned to the dustbin of history!”

-But two days ago, the Supreme Judicial Court of Massachusetts seized the opportunity not only to refuse to undo the plucky 87-year old Rule, but to explain how all the other states who had rejected it as irrelevant in the modern day and age are just plain wrong.
+But two days ago, the Supreme Judicial Court of Massachusetts seized the opportunity not only to refuse to undo the plucky 87-year-old Rule, but to explain how all the other states who had rejected it as irrelevant in the modern day and age are just plain wrong.

 Famous Massachusetts patriot John Adams died on July 4, 1826.
-His last words were reputed to be a joyful acknowledgement that his old friend, Thomas Jefferson, survived him.
+His last words were reputed to be a joyful acknowledgment that his old friend, Thomas Jefferson, survived him.
 As he expired, Adams breathed, “Jefferson lives!”

 He could have said the same about the Massachusetts Rule.
 Despite all the grief that the Herring court, the Fancher court, the Lane court, and even the Whitesell court have given it, the Rule still lives.

 Shiel v.
 Rowell, Case No. SIOC-1274 37 (Sup.Jud.Ct.
 Mass, July 16, 2018).
 Keli-Jo and John Rowell owned property next to Mary Shiel.
 The Rowells’ property included a 100-foot tall sugar oak tree with majestic branches that stretched over Mary’s property.